Learning and Instructional Theories

 Deci and Ryan (1985)

 Attribution theory This cognitive motivational theory is used to interpret the behavior of self and others and find the causes of behavior.
-Individuals use three factors to determine the cause of behavior: Locus (internal or external factors), stability (occurrences of behaviors), and controllability.
+Individuals use three factors to determine the cause of behavior:; Locus (internal or external factors), stability (occurrences of behaviors), and controllability.

 Heider (1958)

-6. OTHER LEARNING THEORIES (link provides more information)
+6. OTHER LEARNING THEORIES

 Grounded Theory Grounded Theory is a research method in which the theory is “grounded” in data.
 This theory involves inductive reasoning, analysis, and the development of theories that occur after data collection.